DSharpPlus/DSharpPlus/docs/A Tutorials/III._Commands_Module.md

 2. Open the project in Visual Studio
 3. Build
 4. Open your bot's project
-5. Refrence the built DLLs ("DSharpPlus.Commands.dll")
+5. Reference the built DLLs ("DSharpPlus.Commands.dll")
 6. Done!

 ## Using the commands module